h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/handler/FileInDiskHandler.rst

 .. java:field:: public static final boolean KEEP_FILE
    :outertype: FileInDiskHandler

-   indicate if in the move operation will only copy the file
+   Indicates that the original file will be deleted after copying it

 REMOVE_FILE
 ^^^^^^^^^^^